alalUDDIN123/angular_ecom/README.md

 21. 👉 **Shared Service**: Created a shared service with a visually appealing and user-friendly design to facilitate data sharing between components.

+22. 👉 **404 Page**: The visually appealing 404 page provides clear messages, suggestions, and navigation options for a user-friendly experience when encountering unavailable pages or URLs.

 ### `Challenges  and Learning Outcomes ` 📝

 Throughout the development of this e-commerce application, several challenges were encountered, leading to valuable learning outcomes.
 Some notable challenges and learnings include: